YoungSudan/YoungSudan/README.md

 I completed my B.C.S Honours at Carleton University as part of the [Dev Degree](https://devdegree.ca/) program and previosly worked at Shopify & RBC as an application secuirty engineer.
 I love learning new languages and playing sports on my free time ⚽️ 🏀 🏃🏾‍♂️
 ### About Me ###

-- 🌱 I’m currently learning Ruby on rails, Python Django & React
+- 🌱 I’m currently learning Rust, GOLANG, Nextjs and System design
 - 👯 I’m looking to collaborate on anything and everything 😀
 - 🤔 I’m looking for help with taking my personal projects into live production(Heroku?, FireBase? , Docker? 🤷🏾‍♂️)
 - 💬 Ask me about Security trends!